 With a massive Hemi motor, a performance-tuned suspension and vintage-inspired good looks, the Challenger SRT8 392 is the range-topping model in Dodge's Challenger muscle car lineup.
 Though not quite as nimble as some rivals, it's still quite enjoyable to exercise on backroads while also being a comfortable long-distance cruiser.

-For the latest model year, the Challenger SRT8 lineup gains a new entry-level Core model with less content and a lower starting price.
+For the latest model year, the Challenger SRT8 lineup gains a new entry-level Core model with less content and a lower starting price and a new appearance package called Satin Vapor Edition.

 The heart of the Challenger SRT8 is a 6.4-liter HEMI V8 with 470 horsepower and 470 lb-ft of torque.
 The latter figure is 90 lb-ft better than the model's previous engine, adding a welcome kick in the pants to the straight line acceleration department.
 In fact, the coupe can scoot from a dead stop to 60 miles per hour in well under five seconds.